dayu11/tau-ResNet/README.md

 CUDA_VISIBLE_DEVICES=0 python cifar_train.py --arch resnet110_nobn --tau 0.136 --sess tau0.136_nobn
 ```

-When withoutbn, the training explodes for larger tau, which implies that tau=1/sqrt(L) is a sharp value determining the trainability.
+Set tau=0.5/sqrt(L) (0.068) would lead to better performance.
+When withoutbn, the training explodes for large tau, which implies that tau=O(1/sqrt(L)) is a sharp value determining the trainability.

 # Experiments on ImageNet